LAST UPDATED: 12/9/20

 All policy status rules are displayed, created, and stored in the Agency Management section.
 Together, these rules dictate what happens as you (and our application fulfillment partners) work to put a policy in force.
 You can create as many new statuses as you want.
 Here's how to create a new policy status rule.

-1. Click Agency Management in your left-hand main menu.
-Click Policy Status Rules.
+1. Click Agency Management and then Policy Status Rules in your left-hand main menu.
+Click New Status Type on the top-right of your screen.

 Name: Give your new status a name.
 Try to describe the function of the status so you'll remember what it does.